 But what exactly is confidence?
 Rooted in Latin, it signifies “having deep trust in yourself.”
 In contemporary terms, it’s the unwavering belief in your ability to steer your actions toward positive outcomes.
 In simpler words, do you trust yourself to make it happen?
 Do you genuinely believe that your actions will lead to the results you desire?
 This is confidence.

 The truth is, everyone grapples with bouts of self-doubt and apprehension.
 Fear and naysayers are part and parcel of life’s journey, particularly for those in leadership roles.
 The real question, however, is this: How can you bolster your confidence right here, right now?

-Psychologist Albert Bandura developed a theory that highlighted four sources of confidence.
+Psychologist Albert Bandura unraveled a theory that found four primary sources of confidence.
 Let’s explore these sources and uncover the keys to nurturing your self-assuredness.

 The four sources of confidence

 1. Mastery Experiences: The Power of Hands-On Learning

 Mastery experiences starts with learning through direct engagement, setting pragmatic yet challenging goals, and taking the plunge.
 These experiences serve as the cornerstone of your confidence, fostering an unstoppable belief in your capacity to achieve.